DaanDeMeyer/reproc/README.md

 ## Installation

+**Note: Building reproc requires CMake 3.13 or higher.**

 There are multiple ways to get reproc into your project.
 One way is to build reproc as part of your project using CMake.
 To do this, we first have to get the reproc source code into the project.
 This can be done using any of the following
 options:

-- If you're using CMake 3.11 or later you can use the CMake `FetchContent` API to download reproc when running CMake.
+- When using CMake 3.11 or later, you can use the CMake `FetchContent` API to download reproc when running CMake.
 See
   <https://cliutils.gitlab.io/modern-cmake/chapters/projects/fetch.html> for an
   example.
 - Another option is to include reproc's repository as a git submodule.